 Data is an increasingly important element in a wide array of disciplinary, scholarly, and professional communications.
-Data and spatial literacy is growing as an important as skill that will support effective problem-solving, innovation, collaboration, and other activities for faculty and students.
+Data and spatial literacy is growing as an important skill that will support effective problem-solving, innovation, collaboration, and other activities for faculty and students.

 GIS (Geographic Information Systems) is a type of software that helps people think spatially and approach problems from a geographic perspective.
 Spatial data reveals patterns, illustrates problems, and shows connections that are not otherwise evident.
 It can be used in business, history, environmental science, agriculture, civil engineering, architecture and many other areas of study.